streitl/EPFL-SPRING-project/README.md

   - It is here, in the folders `texas` and `ieeecis`, that you should put the texas and IEEECIS datasets (they are too large for git)

 ### Scripts and Notebooks
-There are scripts on the main directory and Jupyter Notebooks in `notebooks`, which allow to verify that nothing is broken, and also allow to reproduce some results:
+There are scripts and Jupyter Notebooks on the main directory, which allow to verify that nothing is broken, and also allow to reproduce some results:
 - `adversaries.py` trains SRR on the given dataset with the specified parameters (or loads a model if it was already trained), looks for adversaries by changing only the specified columns, and outputs the adversarial examples that were found
 - `all_uci_datasets.py` trains SRR on all UCI datasets, and outputs performance metrics for each of them
 - `bankruptcy_monotonicity.py` checks whether SRR trained on `bankruptcy` verifies monotonicity, for many train/test splits